 A theory I’ve seen on some message boards and forums is that Jimmy Conway wanted Tommy dead and tipped off the mob about Billy Batts.
 Based on the evidence we see in the movie, I don’t think Jimmy Conway tipped off the mob about Tommy in order to silence him about the Lufthansa heist.
-As Henry points out, Tommy was the closest they would ever get to being made men themselves, offering them even more protection than before.
-I also believe Jimmy’s feelings about Tommy’s death were genuine.
+As Henry points out, Tommy was the closest they would ever get to being made men themselves, offering them even more protection than they had before.
+I also believe Jimmy’s reaction to Tommy’s was genuine and not some act put on to just to convince Henry.
 Logically, there wouldn’t really be a reason for Jimmy to feign despair over Tommy’s death from Henry, especially given their long past together.

 The brutal opening scene also sets the stage for the film as we are initially left in the dark about the characters and their motives.
 After that shocking opening scene we are slowly introduced to these characters, almost hypnotized by their lifestyle so that we forget what we initially watched.

 True, even at the start of Goodfellas there were brief stints of the ugly side of the business, such as the scene where a young Henry helps out a stranger wounded by a gun shot by covering him with some aprons from the restaurant.
-The owner’s comments are a whiff of what’s to come: “You’re a real jerk, you wasted 8 f***in’ aprons on this guy, I don’t know what the hell’s wrong with you, gotta toughen this kid up” But as the next scene unfolds, we are yet again bamboozled by the mob lifestyle that such situations are soon forgotten as with the brutal opening scene.
+The owner’s comments are a whiff of what’s to come: “You’re a real jerk, you wasted 8 f***in’ aprons on this guy, I don’t know what the hell’s wrong with you, gotta toughen this kid up.”
+Yet, as the next scene unfolds, we are once again bamboozled by the mob lifestyle so that such situations are soon forgotten just as we most likely did with the brutal opening scene.